Chorus-bdd/Chorus/site/chorus-website/site/pages/BuiltInHandlers/BuiltInHandlers.md

 In addition, some extra Handler Classes are provided as Chrous extensions.
 These are included automatically when you install the interpreter as a command line tool, or via the Docker image

-When you use Chorus within a Java project, you will need to declare an additional dependency on these extension libraries.
+When you use Chorus within a Java project as a JUnit Suite, you will need to declare an additional dependency on these extension libraries.
-Using them may bring in some additional transitive dependencies
+Using them may bring some additional transitive dependencies onto your test classpath.

 ### Built in and Extension Handlers